gufett0/p2p-review-protocol/README.md

 - <b>Accountability</b> is achieved by requiring reviewers to place a predefined stake that they may lose if they fail to meet their reviewing responsibilities and deadlines.

 ## Reviewing Process
 The following diagrams are a simplification of the on-chain steps behind the reviewing process.
-Go [here](https://github.com/gufett0/mesposito_CDP/tree/main/src) for a more detailed description of the source code and testing scenarios.
+Go [here](https://github.com/gufett0/mesposito_CDP/tree/main/src) for a description of the source code and testing scenarios.

 #### Validator Txs flowchart